Abu Maria al-Qahtani: Biography

 Maysar Ali Musa Abdullah al-Juburi was born on 1 June 1976 in Al-Shura in the Mosul District of Nineveh Governorate, Iraq.
 Prior to the 2003 US invasion of Iraq, he was a student at the University of Mosul and a member of Fedayeen Saddam.
 After the fall of the Ba'athist government, he joined the Iraqi Police in Mosul but later left and was eventually arrested.
-Following his release from prison in 2004, he joined the Al-Qaeda in Iraq organisation.
+Following his release from prison in 2004, he joined Al-Qaeda in Iraq.
 While in Al-Qaeda in Iraq, he served as the head of the religious police of the organization overseeing the implementation of Sharia in areas under its control.

 Move to Syria

-Al-Qahtani was sent to Syria with Abu Mohammad al-Julani in 2011 by ISI leadership on the orders of Abu Bakr al-Baghdadi and served on the Shura council of the newly formed Jabhat al-Nusra organisation which was the Syrian branch of the Islamic State of Iraq.
-While being a subordinate of ISI as it was the parent organisation of Jabhat al-Nusra, Al-Qahtani was a known vocal critic of Abu Bakr Al-Baghdadi and made multiple attempts for the Al-Nusra Front to separate from ISI which caused a rift among members within al-Nusra.
-While advocating for a separation from not just ISI but from Al-Qaeda as a whole, he expressed dissatisfaction with others in the leadership of the Al-Nusra Front including Abu Mohammad al-Julani.
+Al-Qahtani was sent to Syria with Ahmed al-Sharaa in 2011 by the leadership of Al-Qaeda in Iraq (also known as the Islamic State of Iraq (ISI)) on the orders of Abu Bakr al-Baghdadi and served on the Shura council of Jabhat al-Nusra, the newly formed Syrian branch of Al-Qaeda.
+While being a subordinate of al-Qaeda as it was the parent organisation of Jabhat al-Nusra, Al-Qahtani was a known vocal critic of Abu Bakr al-Baghdadi and made multiple attempts for Al-Nusra Front to separate from ISI which caused a rift among members within al-Nusra Front.
+While advocating for a separation from not just ISI but from Al-Qaeda as a whole, he expressed dissatisfaction with others in the leadership of Al-Nusra Front including Ahmed al-Sharaa.
 It is also alleged he considered forming his own group.
-He was also known to be a supporter of Turkish operations in Syria even though the official stance of Tahrir al-Sham was against the intervention.
-He allegedly assassinated rival leaders in Tahrir al-Sham in an effort to support the Turkish operation.
+He was also known to be a supporter of Turkish operations in Syria even though the official stance of Hay'at Tahrir al-Sham was against the intervention.
+He allegedly assassinated rival leaders in Hay'at Tahrir al-Sham in an effort to support the Turkish operation.

-Al-Qahtani was involved in infighting between factions as well as internal disputes in Al-Nusra itself, which caused him to later be dismissed from his position as general Sharia official in 2014.
-However, he was still very influential and close to the leadership of Tahrir al-Sham.
+Al-Qahtani was involved in infighting between factions as well as internal disputes in Al-Nusra Front itself, which caused him to later be dismissed from his position as general Sharia official in 2014.
+However, he was still very influential and close to the leadership of Hay'at Tahrir al-Sham.

 In 2016, he was allegedly involved in the formation of Ahrar al-Sharqiya, which is a group composed of individuals exiled from the Deir ez-Zor Governorate, many of whom were formerly fighters from Ahrar al-Sham and Jabhat al-Nusra.
 The group took part in the Turkish military operation in Afrin.
 His involvement and affiliation with Ahrar al-Sharqiya is unknown and has been doubted by many observers and analysts.
 However, a commander in Ahrar al-Sharqiya, Abu Ishaq al-Ahwazi, praised Qahtani in a 2016 interview.

 Al-Qahtani was jailed in August 2023 for alleged misuse of social media.
 He was released in March 2024.

 Assassination

-Al-Qahtani was killed in a suicide bombing in Sarmada on 4 April 2024, which Tahrir al-Sham blamed on the Islamic State.
+Al-Qahtani was killed in a suicide bombing in Sarmada on 4 April 2024, which Hay'at Tahrir al-Sham blamed on the Islamic State.